Thomas Fortune Ryan: Later years

 Ryan announced his intention to retire in 1912.
 Re-establishing his roots in his native state of Virginia, he had since 1901 maintained "Oak Ridge" in Nelson County, formerly the estate of tobacco trader William Rives and later of former Confederate and U.S. Congressman William Porcher Miles.
-Ryan also became as a Virginia delegate to the Democratic National Convention in 1912, which selected fellow Virginian Woodrow Wilson as the party's presidential candidate.
+Ryan also became a Virginia delegate to the Democratic National Convention in 1912, which selected fellow Virginian Woodrow Wilson as the party's presidential candidate.

 In 1916, Thomas Fortune Ryan was also the principal financial backer of John T. Thompson's Auto-Ordnance Company for the purpose of developing his "auto rifle" and the Thompson Submachine-Gun.

 On October 17, 1917, on his 66th birthday, his wife Ida died from heart disease.
-Twelve days later, the widower Ryan married widow Mary Townsend Lord Cuyler.
+Twelve days later, Ryan married widow Mary Townsend Lord Cuyler.
 The resulting scandal did not deter Belgian Cardinal Desire-Joseph Mercier from accepting Ryan's proffered private railway car in 1919, which he used in touring the United States and accepting honorary degrees and awards concerning his country's defense against the invading Germans.

 Death and legacy

 On November 23, 1928, Thomas Fortune Ryan died, the South's wealthiest native son and the nation's 10th wealthiest man.
 He left a fortune of more than $200 million.
 He was buried on his Oak Ridge estate, as was his second wife, Mary.
 Although a place had been reserved for Ida Barry Ryan in the crypt of Richmond's Sacred Heart Cathedral, she was ultimately interred in the cemetery at St. Andrews-on-Hudson Seminary in Hyde Park, New York (now The Culinary Institute of America).

 Ryan's eldest son John Barry Ryan (1874–1942) became a financier and writer.
+Another son, Alan A. Ryan was bankrupted in 1922 after a spectacular 1920 effort to corner the market in Stutz Motor Co., of which he was President.
+Alan A. Ryan was expelled from his seat on the New York Stock Exchange as a result.
 His grandson Allan A. Ryan Jr. (1903–1981) was a New York State Senator from 1939 to 1942.
 His granddaughter Sally Ryan was a noted art collector.
-A great-granddaughter is Virginia Fortune Ryan Ogilvy, Countess of Airlie, wife of David Ogilvy, 13th Earl of Airlie.
+A great-granddaughter was Virginia Fortune Ryan Ogilvy, Countess of Airlie (1933–2024), wife of David Ogilvy, 13th Earl of Airlie.
 Grandson Joseph Bondurant Ryan (1906–1950) was the developer of the Mont Tremblant ski resort in Quebec.
 Joseph's son Peter (1940–1962) was the first Canadian to compete in Formula 1 auto racing and the winner of the first Canadian Grand Prix in 1961.
 Grandson Clendenin J. Ryan Jr. (1905–1957) was an American businessman best known as the publisher and owner of The American Mercury magazine.